18:20

 Like,

-You see what I'm going through.
+You see what I'm going through,

-So you're seeing what I'm feeling it.
+You're seeing what I'm feeling.

 You know,